divanvisagie/chat-gipitty/README.md

 ```

 # Installation
-Download this repository and then install the `cg` command
+Download this repository and then install the `cgip` command
 ```bash
 cargo install --path .
 ```